wemsteral/vatCalcReact/README.md

 `handleSubmit`
 `selectChange`

-I also created an object to hold all of the properties of each nations taxRate.
+I also created an object to hold all of the properties of each nation's taxRate.
 These are called upon to change the component's state.

 Finally, styling.
 I was fortunate to be able to get the COOK font and background colour by using the dev tools in the browser.
 Overall, the styling is clean and minimal.
 I aimed to make use of vertical space so the app can be used on smaller screens with no formatting problems.